86979077097/my_first_snake/README.md

 This is a copy of the game "Snake" that i made in my last year in highschool, i made this from 0 and i know it's kinda hard to understande the code cause when i made it i wouldn't think that i will post it anywhere.
 I may come with an explication for it in the future.

+The framework i used for this is called "SDL".